Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## 23 45 91 104

-One possible avenue for research here is exploring the extent to which different regions in the US have different rates of violence.
-In this case, as in previous weeks, violence rate would be our dependent variable and region in the US, our independent variable.
+One possible avenue for research here is to explore the extent to which different regions of the US have different rates of violence.
+In this case, as in previous weeks, violence rates would be our dependent variable, and the region in the US would be our independent variable.
 The question, then, is whether we can simply throw a categorical independent variable in a regression model.

 Now, let’s return to Week 5 for a minute and remember how we handle binary independent variables.
-If our independent variable is binary, what we want to do is essentially calculate the mean of the dependent variable across both groups of the independent variable.
-With a categorical (ordinal or nominal) variable, we can start similarly: we can start calculating the mean of the dependent variable across all groups of the independent variable.
-For example, let’s calculate the average rate of violence across the four regions in the US.
+If our independent variable is binary, we want to calculate the mean of the dependent variable across both groups.
+With a categorical (ordinal or nominal) variable, we can start similarly: we can calculate the mean of the dependent variable across all groups of the independent variable.
+For example, let’s calculate the average rate of violence across the four US regions.

 # calculate the mean of 'viol_r' across groups of 'region'